IbraTech04/sendokai-subtitles/README.md

 # Sendokai Champions Subtitles
-An open-source repository aiming to be a collaborative effort to recreate English subtitles for the show "Sendokai Champions" (AKA "Defasio Champions Sendokai")

-*Instructions for how to contribute can be found below*
+Welcome to the Sendokai Champions Subtitles project!
+This repository aims to recreate English subtitles for the animated series "Sendokai Champions" (also known as *Desafio Champions Sendokai*).
+This open-source repository is a place where fans and volunteers can contribute to making the show accessible to English-speaking audiences.

 ## Premise
-[Sendokai Champions](http://www.sendokaichampions.com/) (Known as *Defasio Champions Sendokai* in Spanish) is a Spanish animated series developed by Kotoc Productions and produced by RTVE, Planeta Junior, and Kotoc.
-Aired in 2013, the show was originally aired in Spanish, and later dubbed in English for airing on Cartoon Network.
-However, the English dub is now considered *Lost Media* after being taken down from their [Official YouTube Channel](https://www.youtube.com/@SendokaiChampionsEnglish), with no other Official hosting.
-Currently, only the Spanish version is available on their [Official YouTube Channel](https://www.youtube.com/@SendokaiChampions), and very few English-dubbed episodes are available on the internet - most of which are low-quality and incomplete.
-The entirety of Season 1 was archived and uploaded to a [YouTube Channel](https://www.youtube.com/@sendokaichampions7678), and only the first few episodes of season 2 can be found archived on websites like BilliBilli and KissCartoon.
+[Sendokai Champions](http://www.sendokaichampions.com/) (Known as *Desafio Champions Sendokai* in Spanish) is an animated series developed by Kotoc Productions and produced by RTVE, Planeta Junior, and Kotoc.
+Aired in 2013, the show debuted with many official dubs including Spanish (The main language), English, and [even Arabic!](https://www.arabic-toons.com/m7arbi-sendokai-1434722187-11103.html#sets).

+However, the English dub is now considered *Lost Media* after being taken down from their [Official YouTube Channel](https://www.youtube.com/@SendokaiChampionsEnglish), with no other official hosting.
+The production team had slowly been uploading the English dubs to their [Official YouTube Channel](https://www.youtube.com/@SendokaiChampionsEnglish), until one day everything was taken down without any explanation.

+Currently the only readily availiable dub of the series is the Spanish version, which is found on their [Official YouTube Channel](https://www.youtube.com/@SendokaiChampions).
+The entirety of Season 1 in English was archived and uploaded to an [Unofficial YouTube Channel](https://www.youtube.com/@sendokaichampions7678), however finding Season 2 is much more challenging.
+Since the production team had only uploaded the first 6 episodes of Season 2, the rest of the episodes are considered lost media.
+Those 6 episodes can be found on the depths of KissCartoon or BilliBilli, but the quality is not the best.

+This project aims to recreate the English subtitles for the entire series, so that fans can enjoy the show in English once again!

 ## Progress: